Get

 If you’ve found several kittens who appear to be napping comfortably, monitor from a distance as there’s a good chance mom has just stepped away temporarily.
 If you come back to check on the kittens a few times and one appears to be missing, it’s likely that their mother is actively engaged with her babies and moving them to a more protected location.
 Kittens who appear to be malnourished or ill may have been abandoned.

 If you have determined that their mother is still caring for them, then it’s best to leave kittens undisturbed.
-You can provide food and water for the mum nearby (not too close to her nest), and seek advice from your veterinarian or animal shelter to help the kittens and mother once they are weaned.
+You can provide food and water for the mum nearby (not too close to her nest), and seek advice from a veterinarian or animal shelter to help the kittens and mother once they are weaned.

 scared stray kitten hiding away